smartcoder01/laravelshoppingcart/README.md

 ### Cart::total()

 The `total()` method can be used to get the calculated total of all items in the cart, given there price and quantity.
+Includes any additional costs too.

 ```php
 Cart::total();